-10 Regulations require institutions receiving grants under the Public Health Service to notify the Office of Research Integrity ("ORI"), a component of the Office of the Director of the National Institutes for Health ("NIH"), when an institution determines that a formal investigation is warranted (42 C.F.R. § 93.309) and certain specific conditions exist (see 42 C.F.R. § 93.318).
-If it is determined that an investigation is not warranted, the institution must maintain, for a period of at least seven (7) years, sufficiently detailed documentation of the inquiry to permit a later assessment of reasons supporting that determination (42 C.F.R. § 93.309(c).
+11 Regulations require institutions receiving grants under the Public Health Service to notify the Office of Research Integrity ("ORI"), a component of the Office of the Director of the National Institutes for Health ("NIH"), when an institution determines that a formal investigation is warranted (42 C.F.R. § 93.309) and certain specific conditions exist (see 42 C.F.R. § 93.318).
+If it is determined that an investigation is not warranted, the institution must maintain, for a period of at least seven (7) years, sufficiently detailed documentation of the inquiry to permit a later assessment of reasons supporting that determination (42 C.F.R. § 93.309)(c).

-11 If PHS-supported research is at issue, the Vice President for Research and Scholarship must notify the ORI, if UNE intends to close a case at the inquiry, investigation or appeal stage on the basis that respondent has admitted guilt or a settlement with Respondent has been reached (42 C.F.R. § 93.316).
+12 If PHS-supported research is at issue, the RIO or deputy RIO must notify the ORI, if UNE intends to close a case at the Inquiry, Investigation or appeal stage on the basis that Respondent has admitted guilt or a settlement with Respondent has been reached (42C.F.R. § 93.316).